Thursday, Jul. 31, 2014

-The college currently offers three options for health insurance coverage.
+The college currently offers two options for health insurance coverage.
 All options are provided by Anthem BlueCross and BlueShield of Virginia.
 Each option offers a slightly different range of benefits with a corresponding range of monthly employee cost share premiums.
 Employee premiums are paid by payroll deduction on a pre-tax basis.
 A dental plan, a Prescription Drug Plan, a vision plan, and an Employee Assistance Program are offered with each of the three options.
 All full-time administrative and faculty personnel may enroll at the start of the month following commencement of employment.
-Full-time support staff and hourly personnel are eligible to receive this coverage at the start of the month following completion of six months of full-time employment.
-Open enrollment for health insurance is held annually, usually in September for an October 1st effective date.
+Full-time support staff and hourly personnel are eligible to receive this coverage at the start of the month following commencement of six months of full-time employment.
+Open enrollment for health insurance is held annually, usually in October for a January 1st effective date.

 The college offers a self-funded short term disability plan to all full-time college employees with no monthly premium requirement.
 The length of time an eligible employee may receive STD income is based upon total years of full-time employment with the college as follows: 0 - 1 year: not eligible; 1 - 2 years: 30 calendar days; 2 - 3 years: 60 calendar days; 3 or more years: 90 calendar days.
 After 90 days, the college's long term disability policy may then be in effect (based on the provisions of the policy.)
 In the case of faculty, short term disability leave may be extended, at the discretion of the College, for a period not to exceed one semester.
 For the duration of the short term disability, an employee will continue to receive full pay and benefits.
 The college reserves the right to evaluate all requests for short term disability pay on an individual basis.
 Medical documentation is required to support each request.